MultiVersus: Gameplay

 MultiVersus features a perk system, which allows players to customize their characters with passive abilities that will also affect their partners in Teams.
 These include Signature Perks, which are exclusive to a respective character and directly affect their attributes and abilities.
-If players in the same team equip the same perks, those perks' effects are enhanced.
+In the open beta, perks' effects were enhanced if players on the same team both equipped them; in the final release, only select perks have this effect.